Skip to content

 3. global - Affects every instances

-As Hono doesn't offers a scoping mechanism, we need to either:
+As Hono doesn't offer a scoping mechanism, we need to either:

 1. Create a function for each hooks and append them manually